labstructbioinf/pLM-BLAST/README.md

 import pandas as pd
 results = pd.read_csv("output.csv", sep=";")
 ```
 Note that only the base filename should be specified for the query (extensions are automatically added).
-The `--use_chunks` option enables the use of cosine similarity pre-screening, which improves search speed.
+The `-cpc X` wtih `X` > 0 option enables the use of cosine similarity pre-screening, which improves search speed.
 This option is recommended for typical applications.
 Follow `scripts/example.sh` for more examples and run `plmblast.py -h` for more options.

 ## Use in Python